gygias/yammer/README.md

 # yammer

-Yammer is a C library simplifying the process of creating secure multi-stream connections, based on a user-provided service type.
-It supports connection switching, should a faster connection method come available after an individual connection session has started.
+Yammer is a C library simplifying the process of creating secure multi-stream connections over the local network.

 The library is cross-platform, supporting Windows, OS X, iOS, Linux (and ostensibly Android).
 Visual Studio solution, Xcode project, and makefile are provided.
 It depends on OpenSSL and mDNSResponder, which are included in Apple & Linux platforms, and available for Windows.
-Pre-built 32-bit OpenSSL libraries are included in the project source.
+32-bit OpenSSL libraries for Windows, pre-built with Microsoft VC are included in the project source.

 The main interface is YMSession.
-Users specify an mDNS service (e.g. _myappproto._tcp).
-Session clients can easily enumerate and connect to service instances by name, configuring security for the connection, and create arbitrarily many concurrent streams over the connection.
+Users specify an mDNS service type (e.g. _myappproto._tcp).
+Servers then 'advertise' a service with a given name (e.g. MyApp on David's iPhone).
+Clients can easily enumerate and connect to service instances by name, configuring security for the connection, and create arbitrarily many bi-directional, full-duplex streams over the connection.